-'Just Plain Ugly': Proposed Executive Order Takes Aim At Modern Architecture
+'Ugly,' 'Discordant': New Executive Order Takes Aim At Modern Architecture

 Marion Smith of the National Civic Art Society is one of them.
 He looks at this entire vista with disgust.
 "From where I'm standing, I see modernist structures, and the only hint of a classical building I can see is the top of the U.S. dome," he says.
 "That is not what our founders had in mind.
 This is a new reigning orthodoxy of modernist, Brutalist, postmodern design."
 (Brutalism was a popular movement with architects beginning in the 1950s, but it's mostly fallen out of favor.)
 The Society led a six-year campaign against Gehry's Eisenhower memorial, which forced the architect to make some changes to his orginal design.

 And the organization has been the driving force behind the President's Executive Order.
-Smith believes Americans want the kind of neoclassical architecture that he says is designed to inspire the ideals of American democracy.
-"The White House, the Supreme Court, the Library of Congress, these are buildings that Americans recognize and love," he says.
+NCAS president Justin Shubow issued a statement today in praise of the final order.
+"Since the mid-19th century, Modernist mandarins controlling government architecture have been forcing ugly designs upon us," he wrote.
+"President Trump stood firm for tradition and beauty in public architecture, and for the heartfelt desires of the American people."

-Utah Senator Mike Lee agrees.
-He wrote an article in the Federalist recently calling the order "the second best news out of Washington this week," and excoriating buildings like the U.S. Courthouse in Salt Lake City.
+Utah Senator Mike Lee is no fan of modernism either.
+He wrote an article in the Federalist in February calling the proposed order "the second best news out of Washington this week," and excoriating buildings like the U.S. Courthouse in Salt Lake City.
 "It looks like a giant swamp cooler or a giant ice cube that's coated with this sort of material that you would see on your braces when you were in junior high.
 It just isn't pretty," he tells me.

 He adds, "I sometimes ask myself and ask others, is it any wonder that Americans' confidence in government has collapsed, and the government itself has grown hopelessly dysfunctional in the decades since Washington abandoned classical design principles in favor of elite modernist fads and ugly buildings that they inevitably produce?"